-Basically, we’re kind of renting space on the Internet from Siteground.
-But we have the advantage of using the WordPress.org software.
-And we still own our content.
-People refer to what we do with our website as “self-hosted WordPress.”
+Essentially, I’m renting space on the Internet from Siteground.
+But I have the advantage of using the incredibly customizable WordPress.org software.
+People refer to what I do with my website as “self-hosted WordPress.”

-People refer to what we do with our website as “self-hosted WordPress.”
+People refer to what I do with my website as “self-hosted WordPress.”

 There are also website hosts on the Internet that start out as “free,” like WordPress.com, Blogger and even Wix.

-So we’re going to walk you through the difference between the free web host WordPress.com and your very own self-hosted WordPress.org website.
+So I’m going to walk you through the difference between the free web host WordPress.com and your very own self-hosted WordPress.org website.